lazare1999/saos-app/README.md

-Creation of Back-End software for logical-probabilistic methods of structural analysis of systems
+Creation of Back-End software for logical-probabilistic methods of structural analysis of systems.